zeckdude/knowledge-base/javascript-engine.md

   - The latest functions that are called are executed first.
   - When a function is completed (either returns a value or reaches the end of the function) then it is removed from the call stack.
   - This repeats until the first function that was called is completed.
 This approach is called the Last In, First Out principle.
+  - In addition to storing references to function calls, the call stack also stores all primitive values (string, number, boolean, undefined, null, and symbol)

 ### Memory heap
 ![1_IiejRUFbks-TaOzJJvdoVw](https://user-images.githubusercontent.com/947856/150495273-3af014f8-8baa-4ac3-9071-057f1e569ab4.jpeg)